umair12012/student-profile-showcase/contributer/Template.md

-# 👤 Full Name
+# 👤 Muhammad Haseeb Khalid

 > 📌 A short tagline or quote (optional)

 ---

 ## 🎓 Field of Study
-e.g., B.Sc. in Computer Science, Mechanical Engineering, Business Administration, etc.
+B.Sc. in Computer Science, D.A.E in C.I.T etc.

 ---